-Figure 99.
-Peter Welch's Gym on Dorchester Avenue in the Study Area
+Figure 97.
+Peter Welch's Gym on Dorchester Avenue

-Figure 100.
-GrandTen Distilling, an existing business on Dorchester Avenue in the Study Area
+Figure 98.
+GrandTen Distilling, an existing business on Dorchester Avenue

-MOBILITY & CONNECTIVITY
+MOBILITY & CONNECTIVITY GOAL

-Plan a street network that connects to the existing street network that will form the framework for new land uses, increased options for mobility, and people-centric public realm throughout the Study Area.
+Plan a street network that connects to the existing street network that will form the framework for new land uses, increased options for mobility, and people-centric public realm throughout the study area.

-The Study Area's existing network is centered around two major streets, Dorchester Avenue and Old Colony Avenue.
+The study area's existing network is centered around two major streets, Dorchester Avenue and Old Colony Avenue.
 Between Old Colony Avenue and Dorchester Avenue, as well as around Andrew Square, there is a network of neighborhood streets.
 The northern section between Old Colony Avenue and Dorchester Avenue has fewer streets and larger parcels.
 West of Dorchester Avenue, except near Andrew Square, there are site access driveways but no formal street network exists.

-As a result of its predominantly industrial history, the Study Area today has several large disconnected parcels and a minimal network of existing streets.
-Comparable sections of Back Bay, South End or South Boston have on average 35% dedicated to streets and sidewalks.
-The Study Area has 20% of its acreage dedicated to streets and sidewalks.
+As a result of its predominantly industrial history, the study area today has several large disconnected parcels and a minimal network of existing streets.
+Comparable sections of Back Bay, South End or South Boston have on average 35 % dedicated to streets and sidewalks.
+The study area has 20 % of its acreage dedicated to streets and sidewalks.
 The proposed street network is flexible enough to allow for a future diverse mix of uses and will provide the need for interconnectivity and network capacity to accommodate the proposed density of uses.